In this post I'll explain how to turn your car that smells like fish, mold or pee into a pharmacy smell fast (in 60 minutes or less).

 But do not worry, this is one of the easiest car problems I have ever solved.

-First, let's see why the car a/c smells like pee, then I'll show you how to get rid of this unpleasant urine-type smell, and finally - how to prevent it from happening in the future.
+First, let's see why the car a/c smells like mice or pee, then I'll show you how to get rid of this unpleasant urine-type smell, and finally - how to prevent it from happening in the future.

 Let's dive right in.